JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

 ```
 which makes it numerically equivalent to zero (no effect on the simulation) but is
 opaque to the Symbolic Simplification.

+Alternatively, instead of manually adding `implicit_output` to equations, you can use the
+`assume_io_coupling=true` flag in the `VertexModel` and `EdgeModel` constructors to automatically
+insert these dependencies for all inputs.

 ### Example